 STANDARD OPERATING PROCEDURES

-Whilst it may seem odd that a Catholic church would have “Standard Operating Procedures”, the church is an organisation made up of people.
+Whilst it may seem odd that a Catholic parish would have “Standard Operating Procedures”, the Church is an organisation made up of people.
 All people need guidance and basic procedures to do what we do in the best way that we can.